Breeze/breeze.github.io/doc-js/navigation-properties.md

 We call this "eager loading" of the line items and Breeze can do it ... if your server can do it.

 >Confirm that your data API supports *expand*.
+The Breeze server libraries for .NET ([breeze.server.net](http://breeze.github.io/doc-net/)), Java ([breeze.server.java](http://breeze.github.io/doc-java-hib/)), and Sequelize ([breeze.server.node](http://breeze.github.io/doc-node-sequelize/)) all support *expand* by default.
 A server written with a combination of ASP.NET Web API and Entity Framework supports it by default.
-So do many OData data sources.
+So do many [OData](http://www.odata.org/ecosystem/) data sources.

 Here's an example: